taichi-dev/taichi/docs/hello.rst

   # Run on GPU, with the NVIDIA CUDA backend
   ti.init(arch=ti.cuda)
-  # Run on GPU, with the OpenGL backend
+  # Run on GPU, with the OpenGL compute shader backend
   ti.init(arch=ti.opengl)
   # Run on GPU, with the Apple Metal backend, if you are on OS X
   ti.init(arch=ti.metal)